 The 2020-2021 school year began amid tremendous uncertainty.
 The previous school year had ended in chaos and upheaval.
 Schools, teacher’s unions, and state and local governments were unable to negotiate a workable solution by the time the fall semester had started.
 Now, in 2021, students are faced with a once unimaginable predicament: nearly an entire school year gone and a year’s worth of learning pretty much lost.

 In fall of 2020, it was difficult for parents and educators to fully understand this situation.
 It seemed that a workable solution was going to be found for our students.
 It was nearly impossible to plan ahead amid the constant revisions in school openings and closures or to anticipate the scale of this crisis.
 For students, this uncertainty came at a heavy cost.
 Not only in terms of their academic development, but also in their emotional, social, and psychological well-being.
-A national survey found nearly a third of high students reported feeling depressed or unhappy.
+A national survey found nearly a third of high students reported feeling depressed or unhappy; over half felt uncertainty.

 Parents may well feel a sense of hope in these measures and look forward to the return of normalcy for their struggling students.
 Many are concerned, however, about the irrevocable losses that their students suffered during this time.
 There has been a very real decline in academic learning, with students experiencing, on average, 5-9 months of learning loss, according to a Time Magazine report.
 Middle school students in particular have not had the ability to develop the logical thinking skills that mark their transition from elementary school or to advance the rhetorical skills needed to communicate these developing ideas.
 They have not had the exposure to those activities that correlate with these all-important skills, including speech and debate (logic and rhetoric), competition math (word problems and problem solving), and robotics (coding and building).